sage-code/eve/manual/composite.md

 **array constructor**

-An array  capacity can be established using a parameter and a constructor.
+An array can be established using a constructor.
 All elements of a array can be set to a single value using operator ":=" during declaration.

 ```
 ** variable array size depending upon parameter n